Malta’s Mgarr War Shelter. A thought-provoking experience.

 Around 450 people hid down there at once.

-Edgar Sammut, who is 74, was one of the last new-born babies to be kept in the nursery at the end of the passageway.
+Edgar Sammut, who was 74, told us that he was one of the last new-born babies to be kept in the nursery at the end of the passageway.
 He was lucky to survive.
 There were a lot of diseases spread in the damp, unhygienic shelter, including scabies and arthritis.

 His elder sister died aged five months.